josephsl/wintenApps/addoninternals.md

 ### Windows 11

 Windows 11 is described as the next generation of Windows.
-It introduced user interface tweaks, combined input experience panel where users can select from emojis and clipboard history, a revamped Store, support for Android apps distributed through Amazon Appstore, and other under the hood system tweaks.
+It introduced user interface tweaks, combined input experience panel where users can select from emojis and clipboard history, a revamped Store, support for Android apps distributed through Amazon Appstore (deprecated), File Explorer tabs, Windows Recall to show snapshots of user's activities with help from hardware features (if allowed), and other under the hood system tweaks.
 Despite its name, Windows 11's internal system version is 10.0.

 Windows 11 development could be best described as a reaction to changes to Windows ecosystem around 2020.
 First, Microsoft announced in December 2019 that Windows Insiders on fast ring (now dev channel) wil receive builds that are not tied to upcoming Windows releases.
 Six months later, Windows Insiders were notified that the "Insider ring" model was being replaced by "Insider channels" that clarified the quality of a Windows build.
 For example, people subscribed to slow ring were redirected to beta channel where the next feature update build was released for testing in advance.